eleven/ad-builder/README.md

     $ rake export

-Will result in each banner will be placed into a folder named after its project.
+Will result in each ad will be placed into a folder named after its project.

     dist/
-        my-banners/
+        my-ads/
             typeA/
                 300x250/
                     index.html